 You may be surprised to see a post about the ATP Cup in Brisbane on my blog.
 I don’t often write about sports on the blog.
 I’d sign for a hike or a dive a million times over watching a game.
 Except maybe when my country is playing one of my favourite sports to watch – football, tennis or rugby.
 And when you’re an expat 15,000km away from home, it doesn’t happen often.

 But that may change.
-The ATP Cup was launched in January 2020, bringing the best tennis players of 24 countries to three cities in Australia: Brisbane, Sydney and Perth.
+The ATP Cup was launched in January 2020, bringing the best tennis players from 24 countries to three cities in Australia: Brisbane, Sydney and Perth.
 When we think of tennis and Australia, it’s often about the Australian Open in Melbourne.

 Let me tell you why I loved the ATP Cup even more than the famous Melbourne competition, along with a few tips to organise your visit to Brisbane for the ATP Cup.